 2. What does this error mean “The move resources request does not contain all the dependent resources”?

-As the statement says, your move consists some of the resources which are dependent on others missing in this move i.e. VM has its disk in the move but missing the Storage Account or its Virtual Network or NSG etc. Please make sure to move all the dependent resources in one go.
+As the statement says, your move consists of some of the resources which are dependent on others missing in this move i.e. VM has its disk in the move but missing the Storage Account or its Virtual Network or NSG etc. Please make sure to move all the dependent resources in one go before Migrating Azure Resources.

 3. How to cope with the error stating “being backed up as part of Azure Backup job”?